section-engineering-education/engineering-education/content/articles/planting-timber-logs-the-right-way/index.md

 ### What is a Logcat?

 From the official documentation, the logcat window in Android Studio displays system messages.
-For instance, when a garbage collection occurs, it displays messages in real-time.
-It also keeps a history so you can view older messages.
+For instance, when a garbage collection occurs, the logcat displays these messages in real-time.
+It also allows you to view older messages.
+This is because it keeps a history of the log messages.
 When your code throws an exception, the logcat displays a message.
 The exception contains an associated stack trace containing links to the line of code.

 ### What are some of the traditional log class messages?